This is clearly untrue. Let me remind you what a proper "hurt the poor" programme looks like:

 Again, nonsense.
 People who say things like this have just illustrated that they know nothing about the UK tax system.

-a) The UK has now introduced an annual tax on high-value residential land and buildings which only applies to homes worth £2 million or more which are registered in the name of "non-natural persons", which means companies (whether UK or offshore), partnerships including a company, collective investment schemes and so on.
+a) In 2013-14, the UK introduced an annual tax on high-value residential land and buildings which only applies to homes worth £2 million or more which are registered in the name of "non-natural persons", which means companies (whether UK or offshore), partnerships including a company, collective investment schemes and so on.

-But do the Homeys who trot out the argument seriously imagine that the UK government has just invented a tax which will have a 100% evasion rate?
+Do the Homeys who trot out the argument seriously imagine that the UK government has just invented a tax which would have had a 100% evasion rate?

 b) There's no need to debate what-if scenarios as we already have a tax which is so close to LVT (administratively) as makes no difference, namely Business Rates (aka National Non-Domestic Rates) which are a flat tax of about 31% of the total rental value of commercial land and buildings with no lower or upper limit.
 Officially, the rate is calculated at 45.8% of the rent net of Rates, which means the tax is 31% of the total rent incl.
 Rates.